 If you are experiencing a noise problem, the NoiseOFF Message Board is an active online community where you can connect with others and share strategies.
 We invite you to join the discussion.

-For other inquires, including technical problems with the site, you can reach us at: firstname.lastname@example.org.
+For other inquires, such as technical problems with the site, you can reach us at: firstname.lastname@example.org.

 Our members have been interviewed on NPR, talk radio shows and on-camera television news reports from across the country.
 Newspaper editors from across the country often contact us for expert information on stories relating to noise and legislation.